opea-project/docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

 * In data prep, we could have separate endpoints for different types of media.
 For example, instead of having `/v1/ingest_with_text`, we could break that out into `/v1/videos_with_transcript` and `/v1/images_with_text` separately.
+* Instead of renaming endpoints in the multimodal redis langchain data prep (like `/v1/dataprep/get_videos` renamed to `/v1/dataprep/get_files` and`/v1/dataprep/delete_videos` renamed to `/v1/dataprep/delete_files`), we could leave the existing endpoint paths as is, and then add on `get_files` and `delete_files`.
+This would help to preserve some backwards compatibility for any applications outside of GenAIExamples who may be using those endpoints.
+If we decide to do it this way, we could add comments in the code and documentation about the eventual deprecation of `delete_videos` and `get_videos` if the end goals is to keep only the more general `get_files` and `delete_files` endpoint paths.
 * Instead of different UI screens for the different types of data ingestion (video, image, audio, etc.), there could be one unified "Upload Documents" screen.
 This would result in a longer page with multiple sections for the different file types and would benefit users who prefer having to scroll over having to click.